Why a financial projection slide is vital to your startup pitch deck

 Hold the fort, you say you’re working on your product over the next few months and why would you need financial modelling?
 It’s still important to start thinking about cash management now before you launch.
 You’ll put yourself in the driver’s seat if you do.

-At Canaree, you can build a financial model, complete with an advanced budget within minutes.
+At Canaree, you can build a startup financial model, complete with an advanced budget within minutes.
 And, depending on the type and stage of your business we have a template ready for you to use.

 We’ve simplified the process so that you can create beautifully designed models that fit nicely within your investor pitch deck.
 On top of your numbers, we also analyse them.
 For example, if your unit economics look off, here are a few ways to improve them.
 All of the advice you would get from a financial advisor is included in the product.